ToxPi/toxpiR/README.md

                         dependencies = TRUE,
                         build_vignettes = TRUE)

-Note: Building packages with vignettes requires the package "pandoc"" to be installed.
-Mac users may have to install XQuartz from []: https://www.xquartz.org/ for knitting vignettes that use an SVG graphics device.
+Note: Building packages with vignettes requires the package "pandoc" to be installed.
 ```